Yelena Belova (Marvel Cinematic Universe): Joining the New Avengers

-In 2027, Belova initiates a mission for de Fontaine in Malaysia.
-Afterwards, she goes to Washington D.C. and visits Shostakov, telling him she does not feel fulfilled and wants to find purpose.
-She calls de Fontaine and reluctantly agrees to a last mission.
-She goes to a covert facility in Utah and is joined by John Walker, Ava Starr, and Antonia who are there to tie up loose ends on her side.
-After a fight ensures, Belova watches Starr fatally shoot Antonia in the head, before a mysterious man named Bob appears.
-Upon realizing de Fontaine's plan to incinerate them all, the remaining four manage to escape with Bob's help, as he sacrifices himself by distracting de Fontaine's forces.
+By 2027, Belova is still working for de Fontaine.
+She is sent to Kuala Lumpur to destroy an O.X.E. lab for de Fontaine.
+Following this, Belova visits Shostakov and she tells him she feels lost and unfulfilled and has decided to stop working for de Fontaine.
+De Fontaine sends her on one last mission to a covert facility in Utah to kill the rogue agent Ava Starr.
+While following Starr, Belova is surprised by the arrival of other contract killers: former Captain America John Walker and former Red Room assassin Antonia Dreykov.
+Following a fight between the four and Starr shooting Taskmaster in the head, the mysterious arrival of a man named Bob shocks the group out of fight mode in time for them to realize that their "mission" is a setup by de Fontaine to kill them all, as they are the last piece of evidence tying O.X.E. to anything illegal.
+With Bob's help, the group escapes, leaving him behind after he decides to sacrifice himself.

 Shostakov finds Belova, Walker, and Starr walking in the desert.
 He dubs the group the "Thunderbolts", named after Belova's childhood soccer team.
 The team is attacked again by a convoy of de Fontaine's forces, but they are saved by Bucky Barnes, who apprehends them and intends to have them testify in de Fontaine's impeachment proceedings.
-Learning that Bob has survived and has been shipped to New York, the team infiltrate the former Avengers Tower in New York City, now renamed the "Watchtower", to find that de Fontaine has turned Bob into an immensely powerful superhuman known as the Sentry.
+Learning that Bob has survived and has been shipped to New York, the team infiltrate the former Avengers Tower in New York City, now renamed the "Watchtower," to find that Bob is an O.X.E. test subject who has miraculously survived the company's experiment that has transformed Bob into an immensely powerful superhuman known as the Sentry.